quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part39_29._Locked_Data.md

 :p What are approximate counters, and what trade-off do they offer?
 ??x
 Approximate counters provide an efficient way to count or track values with some level of inaccuracy for improved performance.
-The key parameter \( S \) affects this trade-off: when \( S \) is low, the performance is poor but the global count remains quite accurate; conversely, if \( S \) is high, performance is excellent but the global count lags by at most a factor proportional to the number of CPUs multiplied by \( S \).
+The key parameter $S $ affects this trade-off: when$S $ is low, the performance is poor but the global count remains quite accurate; conversely, if$ S $ is high, performance is excellent but the global count lags by at most a factor proportional to the number of CPUs multiplied by $S$.
 ??x
 The answer with detailed explanations.
 There's no single formula for approximate counters, as they are designed through algorithms that balance accuracy and speed.
-However, understanding \( S \) helps in deciding when higher performance is more critical than precise counts.
+However, understanding $S$ helps in deciding when higher performance is more critical than precise counts.

 ---
 #### Example Figure 29.5 (Not provided)